binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 Finally, the last field defines the allowed operations: read, write, mknod.
 Any combination of operations can be specified in a single rule.

+This is what Docker allows by default in a unprivileged container on my
+system:

+    c 1:5 rwm
+    c 1:3 rwm
+    c 1:9 rwm
+    c 1:8 rwm
+    c 5:0 rwm
+    c 5:1 rwm
+    c *:* m
+    b *:* m
+    c 1:7 rwm
+    c 136:* rwm
+    c 5:2 rwm
+    c 10:200 rwm

 Back to our previous test, which failed to call `dd` on the device node.
 This device has a major of 189 and is a character device.
+Since it is not present in the previous list, access is denied.
 Let's try to call `dd` again, but this time we tell Docker to allow read and write access to every character device with a major of 189:

     $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb \
         --device-cgroup-rule 'c 189:* rw' \